tempo-sim/TempoSample/README.md

 > Don't forget to recurse submodules (so you get the Tempo plugins) when cloning:
 `git clone <your_repo> --recurse-submodules`
 >
-> If you do forget, run a `git submodule update --init Plugins/Tempo` to fix it
+> If you do forget, run a `git submodule update --init --recursive Plugins/Tempo` to fix it

 Refer to the [Compatibility](https://github.com/tempo-sim/Tempo/tree/release#compatibility), [Prerequisites](https://github.com/tempo-sim/Tempo/tree/release?tab=readme-ov-file#prerequisites), and [Environment Variables](https://github.com/tempo-sim/Tempo/tree/release?tab=readme-ov-file#environment-variables) sections from Tempo.